L&G enters lifetime mortgage market with Newlife Home Finance buy

-LONDON Insurer Legal and General (LGEN.L) said on Monday it had entered the lifetime mortgage market with the purchase of specialist provider Newlife Home Finance for five million pounds ($7.61 million).
+LONDON Feb 9 Insurer Legal and General said on Monday it had entered the lifetime mortgage market with the purchase of specialist provider Newlife Home Finance for five million pounds ($7.61 million).

 Lifetime mortgages enable house-owners to borrow against the value of their property, which is then paid back when they die.